Idioms: Neural Decompilation With Joint Code and Type Definition Prediction: Results

+Table~\ref{fig:main_results} shows the results of our ablation study, where we causally show the impact of dataset size, dataset composition, and model context.
+The second and third columns (\textbf{parity-exebench} and \textbf{functions-realtype}) show models that are the same in terms of task and context provided, and trained and tested on datasets of similar sizes.
+However, they differ in dataset complexity, as the \textbf{functions-realtype} configuration trains on \realtype, which has far more, and more complex, UDTs than \exebench (Table~\ref{tab:dataset_complexity}).

+This change causes a substantial decrease in performance on all metrics except variable name accuracy.
+For dependency-equivalence (row 2 on each of Tables~\ref{tab:qwen_0.5b}-\ref{tab:codellama_7b}), the drop is 38-42\%, relative to performance on \exebench.
+The drop is even steeper when type correctness is factored in (row 3): from 55\%-68\%.
+These data highlight the challenge that UDTs provide for real code.
+Overall, the absence of UDTs in existing benchmarks masks the value of joint code-UDT prediction. \realtype helps close the gap.

-\subsection{RQ1: Model Performance and Trends}
+\subsection{RQ4: Model Performance and Trends}

 In general, in machine learning, model performance scales with dataset size and parameter counts, but performance gains are usually logarithmic in training set size; doubling either does not lead to a doubling in scores.
-We see this as well across all of our data.
-For instance, CodeQwen2.5-0.5b, our smallest model, produces dependency-equivalent code 30.65\% on \exebench.
-Meanwhile, CodeGemma-7b scores 33.70, a percent increase of about 10\% despite being 14 times larger.
+We see this as well across all of our, and the results in Table~\ref{fig:main_results}.
+For instance, CodeQwen2.5-0.5b, our smallest model, produces dependency-equivalent code 30.7\% on \exebench.
+Meanwhile, CodeGemma-7b scores 33.7\%, an increase of about 10\%, despite being 14 times larger.
 We also see this in terms of scaling the dataset.
 Columns 1 and 2 illustrate this.
 Column 1 represents a size increase of over 15 times but the gains in the same metric are only 6-11\%.
 The gains on both counts are relatively modest, which may be attributable in the latter case to the fact that the models are pretrained on C code, which means they possess some inherent reasoning ability about C (or, more precisely, they model a good distribution of C code).